 Select A Section

-- A Guide To Lift Accident And Escalator Accident Claims
+- A Guide To Lift Accident Claims

-- What Is A Lift Accident Or An Escalator Accident?
+- What Is A Lift Accident?

-- Escalator And Lift Accidents In The Workplace
+- Lift Accidents In The Workplace

-- Compensation Payouts In Lift And Escalator Accident Claims For 2022
+- Compensation Payouts In Lift Accident Claims

 In this guide, we’re going to explain in detail what a lift accident is and when you could be entitled to compensation, what you can claim for and how you can prove somebody else is to blame.

-Claims could be possible for an accident at work, in shopping centres, in hospitals, at airports or even for a lift or escalator accident at a stadium.
+Claims could be possible for an accident at work, in shopping centres, in hospitals, at airports or even for a lift accident at a stadium.
 Injuries can be caused by trips or falls, part of your body being crushed or because you’ve been trapped.